 Jeff Weaver’s earliest background was as one of the most high-profile boy trebles to emerge in Perth, Western Australia during the 1970’s.
-By the time he was just thirteen years of age he had appeared as Harry in Britten’s ALBERT HERRING and in the lead role of Menotti’s AMAHL & THE NIGHT VISITORS for WA OPERA, he was the solo voice of the ABC’s LET’S JOIN IN broadcasts and had been widely recorded as a soloist with the WA SYMPHONY ORCHESTRA.
+By the time he was just thirteen years of age he had appeared as Harry in Britten’s ALBERT HERRING and in the lead role of Menotti’s AMAHL & THE NIGHT VISITORS for WA OPERA, he was the solo voice of the ABC’s LET’S JOIN IN live weekly national radio broadcasts and had been widely recorded as a soloist with the WA SYMPHONY ORCHESTRA.

-He was the very first full-time student majoring in Vocal Performance as part of the UNIVERSITY OF WESTERN AUSTRALIA’s Bachelor Of Music degree and by the time he was twenty-one he had released, on the EMI label, a solo recital recording of German lieder and English art song and was one of Perth’s most established concert singers, being regularly engaged as soloist for such oratorios as MESSIAH, ST. JOHN and ST. MATTHEW PASSION, ELIJAH and CARMINA BURANA by the WA SYMPHONY ORCHESTRA, the PERTH ORATORIO CHOIR and the UWA CHORAL SOCIETY and had appeared as Acis in Handel’s ACIS & GALATEA and Orfeo in Monteverdi’s L’ORFEO and as tenor soloist in such works as Monteverdi’s VESPERS OF 1610, Handel’s SEMELE and ALEXANDER’S FEAST, Stravinsky’s LES NOCES and Britten’s ST. NIKOLAS all for David Tunley’s renowned, COLLEGIUM MUSICUM.
+He was the very first full-time student majoring in Vocal Performance as part of the UNIVERSITY OF WESTERN AUSTRALIA’s Bachelor Of Music degree and by the time he was twenty-one he had released, on the EMI label, a solo recital recording of German lieder and English art song and was one of Perth’s most established concert singers, being regularly engaged as soloist for such oratorios as MESSIAH, the ST. JOHN and ST. MATTHEW PASSION, ELIJAH and CARMINA BURANA by the WA SYMPHONY ORCHESTRA, the PERTH ORATORIO CHOIR and the UWA CHORAL SOCIETY and had appeared as Acis in Handel’s ACIS & GALATEA and Orfeo in Monteverdi’s L’ORFEO and as tenor soloist in such works as Monteverdi’s VESPERS OF 1610, Handel’s ALCINA, SEMELE and ALEXANDER’S FEAST, Stravinsky’s LES NOCES and Britten’s ST. NIKOLAS all for David Tunley’s renowned, COLLEGIUM MUSICUM.

-Jeff Weaver was the first Artistic Director of MECKLENBURGH FESTIVAL OPERA which he co-founded, in London, in 1985 with American conductor, Anne Manson and Canadian, now resident ROYAL OPERA COVENT GARDEN director, Daniel Dooner.
+Jeff Weaver was the first Artistic Director of MECKLENBURGH FESTIVAL OPERA which he co-founded, in London, in 1985 with American conductor, Anne Manson and, now ROYAL OPERA COVENT GARDEN staff director, Daniel Dooner.
 He sang Ferrando in the company’s first season of Mozart’s COSI FAN TUTTE in Glyndebourne-style performances in Mecklenburgh Square in Bloomsbury, then Basilio in THE MARRIAGE OF FIGARO and Tamino in THE MAGIC FLUTE in its subsequent summer seasons as well as appearing as tenor soloist in the company’s Bach and Handel oratorio concerts in London, Edinburgh and Paris.

 On returning to Australia he sang principal roles for THE AUSTRALIAN OPERA (now OPERA AUSTRALIA), appeared regularly over a number of years as a principal for the VICTORIA STATE OPERA, singing such roles as Scaramuccio in ARIADNE AUF NAXOS and Flavio in NORMA, was engaged to sing the role of Tristan in Frank Martin’s LE VIN HERBÉ for the ADELAIDE FESTIVAL and was a concert and oratorio soloist for the WA SYMPHONY ORCHESTRA and for the TASMANIAN SYMPHONY ORCHESTRA.

-© Weaver Artist Management 2017
+© Weaver Artist Management 2022